Tanner Hall (film): Plot

 As Fernanda enters her senior year at Tanner Hall—a sheltered boarding school in New England, she is faced with unexpected changes in her group of friends when a childhood acquaintance, the charismatic yet manipulative troublemaker Victoria, appears.
 Shy and studious, Fernanda is usually the voice of reason among her friends—adventurous and sexy Kate and tomboy Lucasta.
 Jealous of Fernanda's relationship with a married man, Victoria sabotages Fernanda's plans and plots to publicly humiliate her.

 Release

 It was the first feature film for von Fürstenberg and Gregorini that had its world premiere as an Official Selection at the Toronto International Film Festival in September 2009.
 It was well received at the Hamptons International Film Festival and was awarded the Grand Jury Prize for Best Feature at the Gen Art Film Festival.
 It was picked up by Anchor Bay Films, a division of Anchor Bay Entertainment, and was released in theaters September 2011.
 It was later released on Blu-ray and DVD on December 13, 2011.
-The extras contained audio commentaries of the directors and a trailer of the film.
+The extras contained audio commentaries by the directors and a trailer of the film.